 In 2006, I served as the Chairman of the Conference of Western Attorneys General (CWAG).
 The Executive Director of CWAG, Karen White, asked me to meet with a delegation of law enforcement and prosecution officials from Mexico.
 I agreed to do so and learned of the extremely violent and difficult challenges facing my counterparts in Mexico.
 I agreed to go to Mexico and discuss possible solutions.

-At that time, Mexico was in the midst of a constitutional change from a written inquisitorial, or Napoleonic, prosecutorial system to an adversarial system similar to that in the United States.
-The Mexican Attorneys General prosecute statewide, but, at that time, were not accustomed to conducting oral trials.
+At that time, Mexico was in the midst of a constitutional change from a written inquisitorial, or Napoleonic prosecutorial system to an adversarial system similar to that in the United States.
+The inquisitorial system is a written system subject to manipulation and corruption.
+The Mexican Attorneys General prosecute statewide but do not have a history of conducting oral trials.
+The constitutional change provides for oral trials.
 Under the umbrella of the U.S. State Department, we entered into a series of protocols with prosecutors in Mexico that allowed us to exchange information and training.
-As a consequence, we formed the Alliance Partnership in which Idaho, and numerous other states Attorneys General, have hosted delegations of Mexican prosecutors and provided intensive training on how to conduct criminal trials.
+As a consequence, we formed the Alliance Partnership in which Idaho, and numerous other states Attorneys General, have hosted delegations of Mexican prosecutors and provided intensive training on how to conduct oral criminal trials.